saranambiar/Neural-Nexus-ImageClef-2025/ViT-based Autoencoder/README.md

   - Convolutional architecture with transposed convolutions
   - Includes residual blocks for better feature propagation and training stability
   - Final Tanh activation to normalize the reconstructed image output

+The proposed ViT-based autoencoder excels at medical image reconstruction by leveraging self-attention mechanisms to capture global context from the input.
+Unlike CNNs, which have limited receptive fields, Vision Transformers (ViT) can model long-range dependencies—critical for detecting subtle and spatially dispersed anomalies in medical scans.
+Additionally, pretraining the encoder on lung CT images enables the model to learn domain-specific anatomical patterns, enhancing its ability to extract meaningful features for reconstruction.

+To adapt grayscale medical images to the ViT architecture, a lightweight 1×1 convolution is used for channel expansion.
+The decoder, built with transposed convolutions and residual blocks, ensures smooth upsampling and stable training, preserving structural integrity in the reconstructed images.
+A compact latent space bridges the encoder and decoder, effectively capturing semantic content while minimizing information loss, resulting in high-fidelity reconstructions essential for medical analysis.

 ## Repository Structure
 ├── ViT_based_autoencoder_.ipynb # Main Jupyter notebook